 Take some time to review everything line-by-line.
 The review process will go much faster if you make sure everything is perfect before other people look at your code.

-Once you're done, push your commits to your online repository on Bitbucket as follows:
+Once you're done, push your commits to your online repository on GitHub as follows:

-Fill in your username and password, then check on your Bitbucket repository that the new branch is there.
+Fill in your username and password, then check on your GitHub repository that the new branch is there.

 It's time to put your code through code review.
 You will request that the Gazebo team pull your changes into the official repository through a "pull request".
 Here is the list of pull requests currently open for Gazebo: